d-kavinraja/EXPERIMENT--01-ALP-FOR-8086/README.md

 7. After running the program, another menu screen will be displayed, where you have the option to “View” symbol table,
 8.
 ![image](https://user-images.githubusercontent.com/36288975/189273263-d65baae9-4b8f-4723-afb3-c0ffa4052b04.png)

-9. Click on emulate to start emulation
+9. Click on emulate to start emulation.
 ![image](https://user-images.githubusercontent.com/36288975/189273273-9bb36ec1-e2e8-4892-8d35-37707332bfdc.png)

 10. If no errors are found click on run the program and check the status of various flags in the flags tab as shown below

 ![image](https://user-images.githubusercontent.com/36288975/189273277-113a2a33-4a40-4ff8-95a5-ecd3a1f504fe.png)

 ## Programs for arithmetic  operations